freeverseio/crypto-soccer/truffle/documentation/mappings.md

 If g > N (N-1)/2: We are in the second leg of the league.
 Just change g <- g mod N (N-1)/2, apply the previous formulas, and just reverse the final order of teams.

+## Finding games for a given team

+An important function we'll need to implement is one that, given a team, it finds the games in which they play.

+For t=0, we have n=0 for all r.
+So the games are g(0,r).
+Let's look at t>0.
+Since:

+    gn          = ( P(N-n+r),  P(n+1+r) )

+We ask: for fixed t = 1,...,N-1, (we exclude the first team!!) when is it the case that either

+P(N-n+r) = t, or P(n+1+r) = t ?
+There must be exactly one solution to each of those, since the 1st answers when is the team at home, and the second, when is the team away.
+We parametrize the solutions by the round 'r':

+    0 <= r <= N-2,

+so that givent t and r, which game 'n' of that round do they appear.
+Note that we need:

+    Restrictions:    0 <= n < N/2 (up to N/2-1)

+Since P(x) = t has two solutions: x=t, x=t+N-1, then we have, for fixed t,r:

+A1:    n = N + r - t
+A2:    n = 1 + r - t

+B1:    n = -1 -r + t. ( note n(B1) = -b(A2) )
+B2:    n = N -2 -r + t

+It can be seen that the restrictions imply:

+A1: t in [t-N, t-N/2-1]
+B1: t in [t-N/2, t-1]
+A2: t in [t-1, t+N/2-2]
+B2: t in [t+N/2-1, t+N-2]

+They all are a continuous non-intersecting set, except for A2-B1, which intersect at r=t-1, for which n=0 in both.
+This is impossible for A2, since the home team at n=0 is always t=0.
+So:

+A2: t in [t, t+N/2-2]

+So for a given t, determine the points (t-N/2-1, t-1, t+N/2-2) and use A1,B1,A2,B2 to find n as r goes from 0 through those points.
+Finally, use g(r,n) above to find the game.